Intent-Based Architecture

 Privacy: Use encrypted submissions when available.

-Fallbacks: Have backup execution plan if intent unfulfilled.
+Fallbacks: Have a backup execution plan if the intent is unfulfilled.

 The Future of Intent-Based